tdback/apod/README.md

 # apod
-A script to scrape the "Astronomy Picture of the Day" and download the daily featured image.
+A script to scrape the [Astronomy Picture of the Day](https://apod.nasa.gov/apod/) (APOD) and download the daily featured image.

 ## Usage
-By default `apod` will automatically parse out and save the image under the filename found in the page source.
-You can optionally specify an alternate filename for the downloaded image, as well as the directory to store the image in.

 ```
 usage: apod [-h] [-d DIR] [-f] [name]